-Major Gary Weaver, USMC (Ret), is a public relations professional, writer and event planner committed to building better lives for our disabled veterans and their families.
-A native of Pensacola, Florida, he joined the Marine Corps in 1965.
-Gary was a corporal (E-4) when selected for the Enlisted Commissioning Program in 1967, and later served as an air traffic control officer in the Republic of Vietnam (1969-1970) with Marine Aircraft Group 13, 1st Marine Aircraft Wing in Quang Tri Province.
-He earned a Bachelor’s Degree in Political Science from the University of Florida (1971-73) through the Marine Corps’ College Degree Program.
+Major Gary Weaver, USMC (Ret), joined the Marines in 1965.
+He was a corporal (E-4) when he was selected for the Enlisted Commissioning Program in 1967, and later served as an air traffic control (ATC) officer in the Republic of Vietnam (1969-1970) with 1st Marine Aircraft Wing in Quang Tri Province.

-After his retirement in 1986, Gary worked as an investment broker until a fateful encounter in 1991 with a disabled veteran led to a career of service with the Disabled American Veterans (DAV).
-He was appointed DAV’s National Director of Communications in 1997 and served in that role fourteen years until his retirement
+Following his retirement from the United States Marine Corps, Gary worked as an investment broker for two years with A.G.
+Edwards & Sons, Inc. In 1991, a fateful encounter with a wounded Vietnam War veteran at a Saab car dealership led to a 20-year career with the Disabled American Veterans organization (DAV).
+Gary was appointed DAV’s national director of communications in 1997 and served in that role 14 years until his retirement in 2011.

-As Communications Director, he spearheaded the development of numerous national advertising, marketing and public outreach initiatives with major organizations, including Ford Motor Company, NASCAR, Golden Corral, Harley Davidson, the NFL, MLB, as well as co-sponsorship of the National Memorial Day Concert on PBS.
-In 2002, the DAV’s Aviation Outreach Program began performing at air shows around the country featuring two fully restored WW II B-25 Mitchell bombers.
-He also served as executive production advisor for numerous PBS documentary films, including the Emmy Award-Winning Korean War Stories (2001), World War II Memorial: A Testament to Freedom (2004), The March of the Bonus Army – narrated by Gary Sinise (2006), and Hallowed Grounds: America’s Overseas Military Cemeteries (2009).
+As communications director, Gary spearheaded the expansion of numerous national advertising, marketing, and public outreach initiatives with major organizations including Ford Motor Company, NASCAR, Harley Davidson, the NFL, MLB, as well as co-sponsorship with the Golden Corral of the National Memorial Day Concert on PBS.
+In 2002, he developed the DAV’s Aviation Outreach Program featuring two fully restored WWII B-25 Mitchell bombers performing at air shows around the country.
+He was the executive production advisor for numerous PBS documentary films, including the Emmy Award-Winning Korean War Stories (2001); World War II Memorial: A Testament to Freedom (2004); The March of the Bonus Army – narrated by Gary Sinise (2006); and Hallowed Grounds: America’s Overseas Military Cemeteries (2009).
 Funding for these documentaries was provided by grants from the DAV National Service Foundation.

-Gary’s military awards include the Navy Achievement Medal, Republic of Vietnam Meritorious Unit Commendation; Navy Unit Commendation; Vietnam Campaign Medal w/ device; Vietnam Service Medal w/ 1*; Vietnam Cross of Gallantry w/ palm; Joint Service Commendation Medal; Sea Service Deployment Ribbon and Combat Action Ribbon.
+Gary’s military awards include the Navy Achievement Medal, Republic of Vietnam Meritorious Unit Commendation; Vietnam Campaign Medal w/ device; Vietnam Service Medal w/ 1*; Vietnam Cross of Gallantry w/ palm; Joint Service Commendation Medal and Combat Action Ribbon.

-He and his wife, Theresa, reside in Alexandria, Ky.
+He and his wife, Theresa, reside in Alexandria, Kentucky.